Ivan-Isaac/Attendance-Management-system-using-face-recognition/README.md

-# Face based attendance system using python and openCV
+# An attendance system utilising facial reccognition using python and openCV

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)
 [![Python 3.9](https://img.shields.io/badge/python-3.9-blue.svg)](https://www.python.org/downloads/release/python-390/)

+A fork of the same project by Patelrahul4884, with fix applied to:
+- Ensure cross compability with other OS by using 'os.path.join' for the file paths references.

 ### What steps you have to follow??
 - Download or clone my Repository to your device